makanyane/IWTE/documentation/M2_worldterrain.md

 The heights contained in the .worldterrain are applied IN-GAME in an 8m grid with triangles patterned as shown.
 This effect is not mod-able.

+## Editing worldterrain via TGAs

+To create .tga images representing the .worldterrain parts use the screen/buttons:
+***Terrain1 > Create Terrain TGA's***
+After selecting the .worldterrain you will see 3 height parameters, you can leave the default values in or modify them.
+The height parameters may be needed as the process converts float values that allow fine detail to RGB values which only allow 0 to 255 values.
+Adding more increments per height will increase the level of detail shown but mean the range might not extend far enough to show the highest/lowest areas.

 ![M2_worldterrain_create_tgas.jpg](../IWTEgithub_images/M2_worldterrain_create_tgas.jpg)

+Example tga files shown below have used a high value for increments per height, if that file is read back in by IWTE only the black/grey/white areas will be allowed to change the terrain file.
+The blue (too low) and the red (too high) will be ignored and original values retained in those areas.
+Any area you are trying to edit needs to be in pure greyscale values, if you're using photoshop you could introduce a black and white filter mask to ensure you avoid any accidental merging.

 ![M2_worldterrain_tgas.jpg](../IWTEgithub_images/M2_worldterrain_tgas.jpg)

+When you've edited the tga files use screen/button:
+***Terrain1 > Replace Terrain * TGA***
+Each tga can only be read in individually, you will be asked for a .worldterrain file to modify each time.
+To load them in sequence;
+* press Replace Terrain Base TGA button
+* select original .worldterrain and then your _wtbase.tga
+* file ending _wtnewtga.worldterrain will be written
+* press Replace Terrain Merge TGA button
+* select  _wtnewtga.worldterrain and then your _wtmerge.tga
+* file ending _wtnewtga_wtm.worldterrain will be written
+* press Replace Battle Merge TGA button
+* select _wtnewtga_wtm.worldterrain and then your _wtbattlemerge.tga
+* file ending _wtnewtga_wtm_btm.worldterrain will be written
+* rename the final file as needed to be used in game

 ![M2_worldterrain_replace_tgas.jpg](../IWTEgithub_images/M2_worldterrain_replace_tgas.jpg)

+## Resizing worldterrain files

 ![M2_worldterrain_resize.jpg](../IWTEgithub_images/M2_worldterrain_resize.jpg)

+## Editing worldterrain in IWTE 2d window

 ![M2_worldterrain_open2d.jpg](../IWTEgithub_images/M2_worldterrain_open2d.jpg)